LoopKit/loopdocs/docs/loop-3/loop-3-omnipod.md

 A [video is found here for pairing a DASH pod](https://drive.google.com/file/d/1mN5s8-oorvoa-gbjAaYbnUnl_-vvuhNC/view?usp=sharing).
 Once the pod starts priming, you may want to skip ahead in the video (it takes about a minute to prime).

 !!! danger "work in progress"
-    Very soon the Loop-dev version of the user interface for the Omnipod (also know as Eros) and Omnipod DASH pumps will be identical except for the addition of the RileyLink Section needed for Omnipod.
+    As of June 17, Loop-dev version of the user interface for the Omnipod (also known as Eros) and Omnipod DASH pumps will be identical except for the addition of the RileyLink Section needed for Omnipod.

     * Omnipod means Eros pods that require a RileyLink compatible device
     * Omnipod DASH mean pods that use the phone Bluetooth directly
     * This is in keeping with the naming convention used by Insulet

-    This page will be renamed and updated later - just letting you know what is coming soon.

-## DASH Overview
+## Omnipod Overview

-When you first want to add a DASH pump:
+When you first want to add an Omnipod pump:

-* If you are using a different pump with Loop (this includes Omnipod Eros), follow these directions to [delete your existing pump](loop-3-pump.md#modify-pump)
+* If you are using a different pump with Loop, follow these directions to [delete your existing pump](loop-3-pump.md#modify-pump)
+* If you have no pump configured:
+    * follow these directions to [add Omnipod](loop-3-pump.md#add-omnipod)
-* If you have no pump configured, follow these directions to [add the DASH pod](loop-3-pump.md#add-dash-pod)
+    * follow these directions to [add Omnipod DASH](loop-3-pump.md#add-omnipod-or-omnipod-dash)

 Add graphics and words.
 This is where Suspend, Manual Temp Basal and Replace Pod are found along with other items.